Summer Reading Challenge

 2016's Summer Reading Challenge (which was Roald Dahl-themed) is advertised at a local library in Coventry, England.

 The Summer Reading Challenge is an educational competition held annually in public libraries in the United Kingdom, organised by The Reading Agency.
 It first began in 1999 with the intention of encouraging primary school children to read books during the summer holidays.
 Participants are awarded stickers and medals based on the competition's theme per tier.
 Materials are available in large print with supplementary information in Braille.
-Each year featured a specific theme, often fitting a popular child author or genre.
+Each year's Challenge is based around a different theme or a specific children's author.

 In an Impact Research study for the Summer Reading Challenge, the Reading Agency found that the Challenge contributed to stemming the 'summer holiday dip' in children's reading achievement.

 History

 The Summer Reading Challenge began in 1999 with Reading Safari.

 This initiative was designed to encourage children to read more during their summer holidays. addressing the "summer slide" in literacy.
 The first theme was "Reading Safari," and it was developed to encourage kids to continue reading during the break when their skills might otherwise decline.
 The challenge was organized by The Reading Agency, which was established to advocate for libraries and promote reading across the UK.

 The program quickly gained traction, with around 450,000 children participating in its first year.
 The success of this initiative was supported by a national PR campaign and the creation of professional materials to ensure consistency across libraries.

 In 2006, the Summer Reading Challenge Impact Research Report was published by an agency called Product Perceptions.
 The report highlighted that 60% of participating children read more as a direct result of the challenge.